arthurlormeauwall/OpenCvTester/README.md

 		return new YourType();
 	}`

-In your code, you create an object of this new class and add it to the filters database calling `addFilterInDatabase(String name, FilterControlledByFloat filter)` method of the `fakeGui` object.
+In the main method you create an object of this new class and add it to the filters database calling `addFilterInDatabase(String name, FilterControlledByFloat filter)` method of the `App` object.

-Once that is done, you can call methods of the FakeGui object to mimic the GUI and test your filter.
+Once that is done, you can run the programm.

-In the example folder you may find Main.java with example of tests and two filter of my own : BlueGreenRedMultiplierFilter and GrayScaleFilter.
+In the example folder you may find Main.java and two filter of my own : BlueGreenRedMultiplierFilter and GrayScaleFilter.

-### 2. The FakeGui classe

-Here are all the methods that you can use :

-- `public void addFilterInLayer(int layerIndex, int filterIndex, String filterName)` : add a filter in a certain layer at a certain index.
-The third parameter is the name in the filter database of the filter to add.

-- `void delFilterInLayer(int layerIndex, int filterIndex)` : delete a certain filter in a certain layer.

-- `public void addLayer(int layerIndex, Stack<String> filtersNames)` : add a layer.
-The second parameter is a stack of names, in the filter database, of the new filters to add in this new layer.

-- `public void delLayer(int layerIndex))` : delete a certain layer.

-- `public void setAlpha(int layerIndex, Frame alpha)` 	: set the alpha mask of a certain layer with a `Frame` object.

-- `public void setAlpha(int layerIndex, int opacity)` : set the alpha mask of a certain layer with an opacity value.

-- `public void setParameters(int layerIndex, int filterIndex, HashMap<String,Float> parametersValues)` : set parameters of a certain filter.

-- `public void setBypass(int layerIndex, int filterIndex, Boolean bypass)` : set bypass state of a certain filter.

-- `public void undo()` and  `public void redo()`  : undo/redo the last thing that have been changed in the entire system ; could either be : parameters change (including opacity/alpha), layer added/deleted, filter added/deleted.
-Change of the bypass state is not including in the undoable things.

-- `public void addFilterInDataBase(String name, FilterControlledByFloat newfilter)` : add your own filter to the database.

 ## Contact
 Created by [@arthurlormeauwall](https://github.com/arthurlormeauwall) - feel free to contact me!